Animal Adventure Park: April The Giraffe’s Baby ‘Masters Karate’ As She Preps

 Animal Adventure Park in New York is still anxiously awaiting the birth of their very first giraffe calf.
 The zoo has chosen to share these special moments with the world by posting a camera outside of the pregnant giraffe’s stall and keeping a live feed up on YouTube.
-Millions of people have watched April the Giraffe as she moves around her enclosure, preparing to welcome her fourth baby.
+Millions of people have watched April the giraffe as she moves around her enclosure, preparing to welcome her fourth baby.

-We are STILL waiting on that baby!
-It is giraffe-ing everyone crazy! #giraffewatch2017 #animaladventure #animaladventurepark #aprilviewcrew #giraffemoji #aprilthegiraffe

 A post shared by Animal Adventure Park (@animaladventurepark) on

 It has been a couple of weeks of watching and waiting for Animal Adventure Park’s biggest star to give birth.
-Over the past few days, April the Giraffe has shown quite a few pre-labor signs but she has yet to officially go into labor, as previously reported by the Inquisitr.
+Over the past few days, April the giraffe has shown quite a few pre-labor signs but she has yet to officially go into labor, as previously reported by the Inquisitr.
 The zoo has been keeping fans updated on social media and has been holding live chats on YouTube to keep everyone informed.

 You can check out Animal Adventure Park’s live giraffe cam below.